conancat/everest-kiki/README.md

-# Everest - Kiki Delivery Service
+# Everest Engineering - Kiki Delivery Service

 ![Kiki Delivery Service](./docs/kiki.jpg)

 Welcome to Kiki Delivery Service!
 This project is created as part of Everest Engineering's interview process.
 This is a simple CLI application that allows you to create a delivery order, and outputs the costs of the order, the delivery time as well as the shipment plan.

 ## Getting Started